Plan the conversation carefully.

 Questions readers ask

-What is the relationship task inside Respond When Someone Ignores Your Boundary when the hard part is a crossed boundary?
+What is the relationship task inside What to Do When Someone Ignores Your Boundary when the hard part is what to do?

-a boundary moment where a crossed boundary needs to be separated from the other person's approval of it.
-The first step is to name a crossed boundary part in plain language, choose one action you can control, and pause if fear, pressure, or retaliation changes the situation.
+a boundary moment where what to do needs to be separated from the other person's approval of it.
+The first step is to name the what to do part in plain language, choose one action you can control, and pause if fear, pressure, or retaliation changes the situation.

-What is the first note to write for Respond When Someone Ignores Your Boundary for a crossed boundary part?
+What is the first note to write for What to Do When Someone Ignores Your Boundary for the what to do part?

 For Respond When Someone Ignores Your Boundary, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.

-How does Respond When Someone Ignores Your Boundary connect to boundaries when a crossed boundary is the cue?
+How does What to Do When Someone Ignores Your Boundary connect to boundaries when what to do is the cue?

 Turn discomfort into a clear limit, request, and follow-through plan.
-On this page, that means treating a crossed boundary as a planning cue rather than proof about the whole relationship.
+On this page, that means treating what to do as a planning cue rather than proof about the whole relationship.

-Can Respond When Someone Ignores Your Boundary be used during threats or monitoring in a a crossed boundary moment?
+Can What to Do When Someone Ignores Your Boundary be used during threats or monitoring in a what to do moment?

 Stop if the situation involves fear, threats, monitoring, violence, stalking, legal pressure, self-harm threats, or any risk that makes a direct conversation unsafe.